Coreset

-In computational geometry, a coreset is a small set of points that approximates the shape of a larger point set, in the sense that applying some geometric measure to the two sets (such as their minimum bounding box volume) results in approximately equal numbers.
+In computational geometry, a coreset of an input set is a subset of points, such that solving a problem on the coreset provably yields similar results as solving the problem on the entire point set, for some given family of problems.
+Coresets are commonly used in mathematical optimization, cluster analysis and range queries to reduce computational complexity while maintaining high accuracy.
+They allow algorithms to operate efficiently on large datasets by replacing the original data with a significantly smaller representative subset.

 Many natural geometric optimization problems have coresets that approximate an optimal solution to within a factor of 1 + ε, that can be found quickly (in linear time or near-linear time), and that have size bounded by a function of 1/ε independent of the input size, where ε is an arbitrary positive number.
 When this is the case, one obtains a linear-time or near-linear time approximation scheme, based on the idea of finding a coreset and then applying an exact optimization algorithm to the coreset.
 Regardless of how slow the exact optimization algorithm is, for any fixed choice of ε, the running time of this approximation scheme will be O(1) plus the time to find the coreset.